takuhokek/nestdaq/slowdash/docs/UserModule.md

     _finalize()
 ```

-For contineous execution, signal might be used to stop the thread:
+For continuous execution, signal might be used to stop the thread:
 ```python
 def stop(signum, frame):
     _halt()